-It’s the little superpower behind a lot of quick-to-publish content creators, giving people the confidence to put out online without having to ask three friends to read it over (we’d still recommend getting at least one well-rounded adult to read it over, though).
+It’s the little superpower behind a lot of quick-to-publish content creators, giving people the confidence to publish online without having to ask three friends to read it over (we’d still recommend getting at least one well-read adult to read it over, though).

 CoSchedule – headline analyzer

-When it comes to headlines, you’re going to want to punch above your weight.
+When it comes to headlines, you need to punch above your weight.
 A powerful headline will stand out and grab the reader’s attention, in between all the online clickbait.

 This headline tool quickly analyzes your headline and breaks it down into various criteria, producing a score for each.
-When you’re spitballing headlines, use this tool to test them all and find the one that will drive traffic to your site.
+When you’re spitballing headlines, use this tool to test them all and find the one that is most likely to drive traffic to your site.

 Dupli Checker – plagiarism checker

 How many ideas are truly original?
 Well… it needs to be original enough to pass a plagiarism checker.

 If you’re working with a content team, it’s a smart idea to first run the content through something like Dupli Checker – a tool that allows you to pop in your text and run it through their plagiarism checker.

 It works by scanning and comparing the inputted text against web pages on the internet, so it’s pretty comprehensive.